microchip-pic-avr-examples/pic18f16q41-linear-led-current-regulator/readme.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Linear LED Current Regulator for PIC18F16Q41
+# Linear LED Current Regulator using PIC18F16Q41
 Using only a few peripherals, the PIC18F16Q41 can be used as a linear constant current regulator for an LED based load.
 The key to this code example is the Q41's operational amplifier (OPA) module that directly controls the MOSFET which acts as a low-side current regulator.

 ## Related Documentation